2026 Open House & Appreciation Dinner

 Emergency – Dial 911

-The department wishes to thank all of you who have donated time and money to BCVFD and wildfire mitigation around your home.
+The department extends its heartfelt gratitude to all those who have contributed time and resources to support BCVFD and wildfire mitigation efforts in the BCVFD district.

 Brazos Canyon Volunteer Fire Department is active in community involvement in educating the District’s landowners on mitigation—defensible space strategies.
 The department was a recipient of two large grants for wildfire risk mitigation.
 The first was a Wildland Urban Interface grant with the New Mexico State Forestry Department (NMSFD).
 The NMSFD identified Brazos Canyon as one of the top communities in the state most at risk from catastrophic wildfire.
 The second grant comes from meeting all of the requirements of developing a FireWise community or program.
 This FireWise USA® program is co-sponsored by the USDA Forest Service, the U.S. Department of the Interior, and the National Association of State Foresters.